 The sermon or homily is not a lengthy dissertation.
 It is not a teaching of philosophy.
 It is not an impartation of factual statements about faith.
 Rather, it should use an economy of words similar to a poem.
 Much can be expressed in poetry.
 The poet can express deep meaning without spelling out great detail.
+Poetry is about the meaning, and the depth, and the beauty of life.
+It is often a shorter form of communication but it is more compressed

 The Gospel of John is very poetic.
 It has the simplest vocabulary of all the Gospels.
 Yet the Gospel of John is very deep with meaning.
 Each time it is read it can convey new levels of understanding.
 How does this happen?
 The Holy Spirit continues to breathe new meaning through this Gospel.